-In relation to future care, His Honour did not accept Stephen Hoey‟s opinion as it was not accurate or up to date when prepared and at the time of trial 18 months had passed without further review.
+In relation to future care, His Honour did not accept Stephen Hoey's opinion as it was not accurate or up to date when prepared and at the time of trial 18 months had passed without further review.

-Jackson J accepted the defendant‟s submission that a global amount of $5,000 should be allowed to recognise that the plaintiff has some ongoing impairment as regards heavy domestic tasks.
+Jackson J accepted the defendant's submission that a global amount of $5,000 should be allowed to recognise that the plaintiff has some ongoing impairment as regards heavy domestic tasks.

 Future medication and treatment

 His Honour stated that the “evidence was extremely unsatisfactory” as there was no evidence that all treatment and medication would be required to the end of the plaintiffs life expectancy.

-The parties agreed on the costs orders.
-The defendant was ordered to pay the plaintiff‟s costs on a standard basis on the District Court scale up to and including 16 August 2012 with the plaintiff to pay the defendant‟s costs from 17 August 2012 on the Supreme Court scale.
+The defendant was ordered to pay the plaintiff‟s costs on a standard basis on the District Court scale up to and including 16 August 2012 with the plaintiff to pay the defendant's costs from 17 August 2012 on the Supreme Court scale.

 ✔ There is only a small window in which you can make compensation claims in Queensland

 ✔ Even if you think your actions may have contributed to your injury, you may still have a claim well-worth pursuing